lVlyke/stellar-mod-loader/README.md

 If you get a warning about symlinks not being enabled when creating or editing a profile, you need to enable symlink permissions.

-To enable symlinks in Windows, you can either A) enable Windows Developer Mode by going the Windows "Settings" app, select "For developers", and then enable "Developer Mode", or B) run Starfield Mod Loader as administrator (not recommended).
-Once enabled, Starfield Mod Loader should now be able to use symlinks.
+To enable symlinks in Windows, you can either A) enable Windows Developer Mode by going the Windows "Settings" app, select "For developers", and then enable "Developer Mode", or B) run Stellar as administrator (not recommended).
+Once enabled, Stellar should now be able to use symlinks.

 ### The app sits on the "Verifying Profile..." loading screen for a long time during startup